ibm-bluemix-mobile-services/mobiledashboard-storecatalog-backend/data/README.md

 ### Before you begin
 Ensure that you have:

-* Provisioned your Bluemix application by following the instructions in the [provision/](../provision) folder.
+* Provisioned your Bluemix application by following the instructions in the [provision/](../provision) folder

 #### Uploading images to Object Storage
 The data in this folder contains a [clothes/](os/clothes) folder which contains the images that are used for this example.
 Since our project is now on Bluemix, we can upload these images to our Object Storage service instance.